sg-milad/lottery-contract-hardhat/README.md

 ## to do

 - get a random number from [chainlink](https://chain.link/)
+- refactor test
 - add more test
+  done
-- add another contract to start and end the lottery
+- add another contract to start and end the lottery ✔️